E85 GUIDES • FEBRUARY 2026

 — FlexFuel E85 app review (1.7★ rating)

-We evaluated each app on five criteria: data accuracy, ethanol percentage info, update frequency, user experience, and coverage area.
+We evaluated each app on six criteria: data accuracy, ethanol percentage info, verified station partnerships, update frequency, user experience, and coverage area.
 Here's how they stack up:

 🏆 WINNER